vesoft-inc/nebula-web-docker/docs/en/manage-schema/st-ug-crud-edge-type.md

 # Operate edge types

 After a graph space is created in a Nebula Graph database, you can create edge types.
-With Studio, you can choose to use **Console** or **Schema** to create, retrieve, update, or delete edge types.
-This article only introduces how to use **Schema** to operate edge types in a Nebula Graph database.
+With Studio, you can choose to use the **Console** tab page or the **Schema** tab page to create, retrieve, update, or delete edge types.
+This article only introduces how to use the **Schema** tab page to operate edge types in a Nebula Graph database.

 ## Studio version

-Studio v1.2.0-beta or later versions supports this function.
+Studio of v1.2.0-beta or later versions supports this function.
 To update the version, run this command.

 ```bash
 docker-compose pull && docker-compose up